RubCaMo/spring-h2-test/README.md

 > mvn install

-Or you can also use an IDE like IntellJ to build:
+Or you can also use an IDE like IntellJ to build it.

+### Run Spring Boot app with Java -jar command or Maven
+To run your Spring Boot app from a command line in a Terminal window you can run the "java -jar" command.

+> java -jar target/myapp-0.0.1-SNAPSHOT.jar

+We can also run our Spring Boot app using Maven plugin.
+Use the sentence below to run with Maven:

+> mvn spring-boot:run